-In Bobby Slam, Peggy begins to encourage Connie's desire to be on the school wrestling team despite the sexist coach constantly spouting "girls can't play sports".
-Peggy and Connie go to Khan and Minh, who decide to support Connie's decision since it'd look good on her college applications.
+- In Bobby Slam, Peggy begins to encourage Connie's desire to be on the school wrestling team despite the sexist coach constantly spouting "girls can't play sports".
+Peggy and Connie go to Kahn and Minh, who decide to support Connie's decision since it'd look good on her college applications.
 When they go to Principal Moss, he offers that Connie take gymnastics instead.
-As he puts it, "asian girls usually excel at gymnastics.
+As he puts it, "Asian girls usually excel at gymnastics.
 With their tiny little feet, balance beam seems as wide as a sidewalk."
-Both Khan and Minh looked as if they wanted to tear Moss's throat out, and then order him to let Connie try out for the team or they'll sue.
-You do NOT discriminate against their daughter.
+Both Kahn and Minh looked as if they wanted to tear Moss's throat out, and then order him to let Connie try out for the team or they'll sue for racial/sexual discrimination.

 "First you want me to have a future, now it's respect.
 I can't hit a moving target, Dad! ...
 Other than the fact that it's not the great almighty propane, show me just one downside to my career!"
 (Bobby then storms off)

-Cotton: "You walk up this hill, woman, and I will let you dance on my grave!"
+Cotton: "You get to the top of this hill and I will let you dance on my grave!"